frgonzanu/frgonzanu/README.md

 - **Next soon**

 ## 🎓 Currently Learning
-- Currently enrolled into MSc in *Bioinformatics and biostatistics* at UOC.
+- Currently enrolled into MSc in *Bioinformatics and biostatistics* at UOC
 - Cloud-based bioinformatics workflows
 - R Shiny apps
 - Machine learning for biological data